 Remember that not all dogs will stop when they are tired.
 Many of them want to please their owners so badly that they will continue to push themselves past the point of exhaustion!
 It’s up to you to make sure that your dog does not push him or herself past the limits of their body.

 There isn’t really a treatment for this condition other than to avoid extreme exercise routines.
-You can pick up the Wisdom Panel 4 test direct from the manufacturer here.
+You can pick up the Wisdom Panel 4 test on Amazon.

 What’s the difference between Wisdom Panel 4 and Wisdom Panel Health DNA tests?